estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 ```
 Your capture definition will likely be more complex, with additional bindings for each table in the source database.

+## Connecting to secure networks

+The MySQL source connector [supports SSH tunneling](../../../concepts/connectors.md#connecting-to-endpoints-on-secure-networks)
+to allow Flow to connect to databases ports in secure networks.

+To set up and configure your SSH server, see the [guide](../../../../guides/connect-network/).

 ## MySQL on Amazon RDS

 Amazon Relational Database Service (RDS) is a managed web service providing cloud-based instances